• Skip to primary navigation

 How to Start a Newborn Capsule Wardrobe When This Isn’t Your First Baby

-If you aren’t a new mom, or this isn’t your first pregnancy and you already have plenty of newborn clothes, can you start a capsule wardrobe?
+If this isn’t your first pregnancy and you already have plenty of newborn clothes, can you start a capsule wardrobe?
 Of course!

 The first step is to go through what you already have and make a pile of items that work in a capsule wardrobe (footie PJs, one-piece rompers etc.).
 See where you stand.
 Do you have enough to make 8-10 one piece outfits?
 4-6 onesies?
 A few neutral hats?